Learn

 While you should never click on links or attachments if the email address itself is suspicious, don't assume you can always trust every email coming from a known email address — even if it's from someone you trust.
 Hackers can gain access to someone's email account and then send you an email from that account.
 That's why you need to be alert to other hints of fraud as well.

-2. Pay attention to the greeting
+2. Pay Attention to the Greeting

 The email's greeting can also be a tip off.
 See if it matches greetings you've received from the same company or person in the past.
 For example, any colleagues or companies you do business already know your name and would address an email to you by your name.
 Greetings like “Dear sir/madam" or “Dear valued customer" can be a giveaway that it's a scammer.
 If your name is misspelled, that's another red flag.

 Typically, phishing emails contain at least one — and sometimes several — spelling and grammar mistakes.
 In some cases, those errors could be intentional, as a way to get past your email server's spam filter.
-In some cases, the email may have been translated from another language, leading to errors in common terms and sentence structure.3 Whatever the case may be, catching those errors — and not clicking on anything in the email — can keep you and your inbox safe.
+In other cases, the email may have been translated from another language, leading to errors in common terms and sentence structure.
+Whatever the case may be, catching those errors — and not clicking on anything in the email — can keep you and your inbox safe.

 As a rule, make a point to never click on hyperlinks in any email without examining them first.
 Simply hover your mouse pointer over the hyperlink to reveal what web address the link is directing to.
 Often, this can be an easy way to spot a phishing attempt since scammers rely on fake websites.
-Look for these clues:
+Look for these clues:4

 For example, “yourbankname.com" is more trustworthy than “your1bank2name3.com," but you should also be on the look out for more subtle differences like "yourbankname.com.net."